Apollo Health Blog

 A good Cardiac Catheterisation Lab is an absolute prerequisite as catheterisation procedures are technically challenging and need the highest level of skill.
 With a number of cardiac procedures like coronary and peripheral angiography, angioplasty, stent implantation, primary angioplasty (angioplasty performed during a heart attack), non-surgical closure of congenital defects and embolisations carried on every day, a cath lab has to be at its best to ensure the desired outcome.
 The Flat Panel Digital Cath Lab is the latest on the scene.

 We already have had mobile-friendly pacemakers.
 But now the pacemaker becomes an ally to the Magnetic Resonance Imaging (MRI) as well.

 Pacemakers have been the standard treatment procedure for conditions like heart block, where the Sino- Atrial Node (SA Node) or our heart’s natural pacemaker is diseased and starts beating slow.
 With heart rate coming down to 50s or even lower, patients experience symptoms like vertigo, dizziness, sudden loss of sense for a brief period or even a blackout, shortness of breath and chest pain.
 After tests like ECG and Holter, the diagnosis is confirmed and a pacemaker is implanted, which acts as a battery supplying electrical impulse to the heart.
 Ever since its first implantation in 1958, pacemakers have undergone radical changes in terms of design and underlying technology.
-The initial single chamber pacemakers have been joined by the rate responsive and dual chamber ones, which offer a better support.
+The initial single-chamber pacemakers have been joined by the rate-responsive and dual-chamber ones, which offer better support.